Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependecies/README.md

 cmake --build . --target install
 ```

-This will fetch the latest (at the time of writing) tagged version of clFFT, build it and install it under the users home directory. _(NOTE: `CMAKE_INSTALL_PREFIX` is the canonical variable that controlls the target location of the `install` target.
+This will fetch the latest (at the time of writing) tagged version of clFFT, build it and install it under the user's home directory. _(NOTE: `CMAKE_INSTALL_PREFIX` is the canonical variable that controlls the target location of the `install` target.
 More on magic params like this later.)_

 So where are the magic package config scripts?
 After taking a look at the install we'll find a folder: